or-fusion/OptimizationModelComparisons/README.md

 ## Overview

+This repository generalizes the previous tests to include several different test categories:
+- construct:  Tests that construct a model and call a solver to preliminary setup of the solver data structures
+- solve:  Tests that construct and solve a model, which tests the time needed to process solver output
+- resolve:  Tests that iteratively resolve a problem whose parameters change

 One important deviation from the original repository concerns the timing methodology.
 The data reported in the JuMP paper used the ``ts`` command-line utility, which measures the wallclock time and annotates